kwonus/Quelle-Obsolete/Quelle.md

 The verbs listed above are for the English flavor of Quelle.
 As Quelle is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
 The remainder of this document describes Version 1.0 of the Quelle-HMI specification.

 In Quelle terminology, a statement is made up of segments.
 Each segment has a single verb.
-While there are twelve verbs, there are only five distinct types of segments:
+While there are fourteen verbs, there are only five distinct types of segments:

 1. SEARCH segment
    - find
+   - search
 2. DISPLAY segment
    - print
+   - format
 3. CONTROL segments
    - get
    - set